What Hurts More: Stun Gun or Taser? A Quick Comparison

 Always check local laws on the use of stun guns before carrying or using one.

-A stun gun is a personal defense tool designed to neutralize threats through a powerful electric pulse that temporarily disrupts the body’s neuromuscular function.
-When applied to an attacker, it delivers a high-voltage shock that causes severe pain, muscle contractions, and loss of motor control, incapacitating them for a brief period.
+A stun gun is a personal defense tool designed to incapacitate attackers by delivering a powerful electric shock that disrupts the body's neuromuscular function.
+The high-voltage shock causes intense pain, muscle contractions, and temporary loss of motor control.

 How a Stun Gun Works: